ChristerNilsson/Lab/2018/028-TaiwaneseRemainder/README.md

 [Try it!](https://christernilsson.github.io/Lab/2018/028-TaiwaneseRemainder/index.html)

-Use exactly the number och steps shown.
+Use exactly the number of steps shown.

 Make all hands point north (twelve o'clock)